 Why we want to help:

 The world has approximately 4 billion hectares of forest, representing almost 30% of the Earth's landmass, with roughly 56 percent of these forests lying in tropical and subtropical areas1.
 More than 1 billion people rely heavily on forests for their livelihoods2, and they are the most biologically-diverse ecosystems on land, home to more than half of all terrestrial species of animals, plants and insects3.
-It is estimated that 1.7 billion tonnes of carbon are released annually due to deforestation and burning, brought about by land use change.
-The major portion of which is from tropical deforestation.
-This represents about 20 percent of current global carbon emissions4.
+Forests also play a vital role in global climate regulation through the sequestration and storage of carbon.

 What we will support:

-Under our Forests programme, preference will be given to initiatives working to protect tropical rainforests for their value to the climate, communities and biodiversity, principally through avoided deforestation.
+Under our Tropical Rainforests programme, preference will be given to initiatives working to protect tropical rainforests for their value to the climate, communities and biodiversity, principally through avoided deforestation.
 We will consider both practical local projects, and strategic initiatives.

-Applications for practical local projects that we will consider would typically be working on a specified tropical forest area, defined in hectares.
+Applications for practical local projects that we will consider would typically be working on a specified tropical rainforest area, defined in hectares.
+We will generally only accept applications for the protection of areas larger than 10,000 hectares.
 Applicants will need to demonstrate how their project involves: